Wild beat Avalanche, earn home-ice in first round - TSN.ca

 Finishing second in the Central Division, Minnesota is 10-1-2 in its past 13 games and 21-3-4 in its past 28.
 Its wins and 113 points set franchise bests.

+“We want to play in front of our fans.
+We want to start here on home ice.
+Whatever the outcome was we would’ve dealt with it.
+But this was definitely something we wanted.
+It’s nice to see us respond,” Jost said.

-Minnesota will face St. Louis in the first round next week.
+Minnesota will face St. Louis in the first round beginning Monday.
 The Wild were 0-3 against the Blues this season.

+“The last couple games going into overtime against them with us being up and them being up, they’ve been tight games.
+It’s going to be a really good series and I’m looking forward to it,” said Wild captain Jared Spurgeon, who returned after missing two games with an upper-body injury.

 Marc-Andre Fleury made 27 saves for the Wild, improving to 9-2-0 since coming over from Chicago at the trade deadline.
 Minnesota’s other goaltender, Cam Talbot, is 13-0-3 in his past 16 starts.